A Theatrical Hour

 Pair Design for Everyone

 I'd already built a custom GPT grounded in UX principles and content rules.
 It changed how I made decisions — grounding gut feelings in real principles, backed by science.
-But it was fractured.
-Screenshots pasted into ChatGPT, no awareness of the canvas or the design system.
+But it was fractured: screenshots pasted into ChatGPT, no awareness of the canvas or the design system.
 It could be so much more in the tool.

 The concept crystallised into something simple: Claude is a principal-level engineer sitting with you in your codebase.
 This is a principal-level designer sitting with you in your canvas.